prikhoda-natalia/dealroom-test-fe/README.md

 - Develop an endpoint to retrieve the companies' data provided in `data.json`.
 - Push the code to a GitHub repository.
-- Optionally, deploy the application on a free hosting platform.

 ### Frontend Implementation